poetaman/arttime/README.md

 2. Default art. ``$ arttime`` then press ``h``, or ``arttime --nolearn``
 <img width="1019" alt="Screen Shot 2022-05-21 at 10 17 59 PM" src="https://user-images.githubusercontent.com/71736629/169680963-0cd5027d-5e21-4d3e-8eda-c21939f5d89d.png">

-3. Animated art clock. ``$ arttime --nolearn -a military -b military2 -t "Say no to wars, yes to peace" --ac 4``
+3. Animated art clock. ``$ arttime --nolearn -a military -b military2 -t "Say no to wars, yes to peace" --ac 4``.
+Note: animation works only if a-art and b-art height is same, which it is for many related arts.
 ![arttime_animation](https://user-images.githubusercontent.com/71736629/169681999-65ad339a-d1ea-42cb-b2f9-093dd9a2a1be.gif)

 4. Timer and notification. ``arttime --nolearn -a colorowl2 -b colorowl3 -t "We don't sleep at night - Owls"`` then press ``g`` to enter a goal time like ``6s`` for 6 seconds.
 Check more formats supported by reading help documentation ``$ arttime -h``.
 This is an example of colorful art too.